connectomicslab/connectomemapper3/paper/paper.md

 # Mention

-Connectome Mapper 3 has been successfully employed in a number of methodological [@Zheng2020GeometricConnectomeb] [@GlombNeuro:2020] [@GlombNet:2020] [@AkselrodHBM:2021]
+CMP3 has been successfully employed in a number of methodological [@Zheng2020GeometricConnectomeb] [@GlombNeuro:2020] [@GlombNet:2020] [@AkselrodHBM:2021]
   [@RueQueraltNeuro:2021] [@PascucciNet:2021], clinical [@Carboni2019TheOutcome]
   [@Vorderwulbecke2020High-densityPoint] [@CarboniNeuro:2020], and data [@Pascucci2022]
   research articles.
+CMP3 is also part of [`ReproNim/containers`](https://github.com/ReproNim/containers),
+  a Datalad dataset with a collection of 40 popular neuroimaging research pipelines, which allows one easily include it as a subdataset within larger study (super)datasets and to run it directly with Datalad to achieve fully reproducible analysis.

 # Acknowledgements